woodenscalpel/Railcraft/README.md

   * You **MAY** use snippets of Railcraft Code posted on the Official Github in your own projects, but only if your project consists of less than 25% of Railcraft derived code.
 You must give credit to the Railcraft Project for the code used, including a link to the Github Project.
 Put this in your class file headers that contain Railcraft code, in your readme, and on the main download page.
   * You may **NOT** use Railcraft Art Assets in other projects **unless** the project is intended to operate alongside Railcraft.
 Examples are Addons and InterMod Integration.
   * You **MAY** fork and edit the Github Project for the purpose of contributing to the Official Railcraft Project.
 You may **NOT** distribute any Jar created from a fork for any reason.
-  * All contributions to the Official Railcraft Project must be covered by a Contributor Licensing Agreement signed by the contributor.
+  * (This does not apply to our fork, because the contributions are not going to the official upstream project) All contributions to the Official Railcraft Project must be covered by a Contributor Licensing Agreement signed by the contributor.